jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/07/business/economy/july-jobs-report.html.html.md

 <div class="css-1fanzo5 StoryBodyCompanionColumn">

 <div class="css-53u6y8">

+By mid-July, the financial drain was too great, and she decided to shut down after seven years.
+Some of the bikes have been sold, and Ms.
+Horowitz has been cleaning out the space on the South Shore of Long Island, a few blocks from the Atlantic.
+Seven part-time workers, including Ms. Anscher, have lost their jobs.

 “We were a staple in the community, and we had a good run,” Ms.
 Horowitz, 40, said.
 “It’s emotional.
 We had just bought new bikes last